AliErfani/jalali/README.md

     $ composer require morilog/jalali

-If you are using Laravel 5.0 Next, add your new provider to the providers array of config/app.php as follows:
+If you are using Laravel 5.0 add your new provider to the providers array of config/app.php as follows:

 ```php
     'providers' => [